maratbakirov/outlooktfsconnector/readme.md

 # version history
 ## 0.0.10
+#41 the button does not show up in ribbon in the meeting responses
+#42 color coding if the item is not found
 #48 add the adding to the "do not disable" list
 #46 remove the dialog on operation completion..